-The Clearwater River crossings at Spalding Bridge and Arrow Bridge are important regional connections for drivers and the trucking and logging industries.Read More Here!
+The Clearwater River crossings at Spalding Bridge and Arrow Bridge are important regional connections for drivers including the trucking and logging industries.Read More Here!

 Proposed changes to the US-95 and US-12 bridges over the Clearwater River would improve traffic flow and enhance safety for present and future users as they cross the Clearwater River at U.S. Highway 95 and U.S. Highway 12 east of Lewiston.

-Both bridges and their associated highway intersections require significant improvements to meet current design and safety standards and provide updated bridges to last for many years to come.
-To determine the best approaches to improve these bridges, ITD is working on an environmental study for each bridge.
+Both bridges and their associated highway intersections require improvements to meet current design and safety standards and provide updated bridges to last for many years to come.
+Each bridge has a unique environmental study underway evaluating improvements and considerations including wetlands, cultural and historical resources, right of way, noise, and fisheries.
 Detailed design and construction will follow the study.

 Spalding Bridge is approximately 9 miles east of Lewiston on US-95 at milepost 304 and was built in 1962.
-ITD is proposing to replace this narrow, two-lane bridge with a divided four-lane bridge.
+ITD is proposing to replace the existing narrow bridge with dual bridges, creating two lanes of traffic in each direction with improved lane and shoulder widths.
 Additionally, ITD is making operational and safety improvements at the US-95 and US-12 interchange.View flyer

 Arrow Bridge is approximately 13 miles east of Lewiston on US-12 at milepost 15 and was built in 1972.
-ITD is proposing to reconstruct the bridge deck and include wider shoulders.
-Additionally, ITD is planning to reconfigure the nearby US-12 and SH-3 intersection to enhance traffic flow and improve safety between the two highways.View flyer
+ITD is proposing to replace the existing bridge with a new two-lane bridge with wider lanes and shoulders.
+Additionally, ITD is planning to reconfigure the nearby US-12 and SH-3 intersections to enhance traffic flow and improve safety between the two highways.View flyer

 These bridges were built over 50 years ago, and they need to be upgraded to meet current and future traffic needs.
 In addition, widening the bridges will improve traffic flow.
-Other improvements, such as increased sight distance, greater merge lengths, dedicated turn lanes, and standard roadside safety features will enhance the overall safety for users of these bridges.
+Other improvements, such as improved shoulder widths, smoother curves, increased sight lines, and dedicated turn lanes will enhance the overall safety for users of these bridges.

-The environmental studies of the Clearwater Crossings at Spalding and Arrow projects started in late 2021, and the teams are evaluating the necessary improvements and considerations for these bridges — to ultimately secure an approved National Environmental Policy Act (NEPA) document that will allow the department to make significant changes to these structures after considering a variety of environmental impacts and input from stakeholders.
+The environmental studies of the Clearwater Crossings at Spalding and Arrow projects started in late 2021.
+The goal of each study is to ultimately secure an approved National Environmental Policy Act (NEPA) document.
+This approval will allow ITD to make improvements to the bridges and nearby intersections after considering the environmental impacts and input from the public, stakeholders, and partners.

 Public input will help shape a community-appropriate solution.
-The project teams will provide opportunities for stakeholders to provide input at key milestones throughout the environmental study, detailed design and construction.
+Opportunities will be available for the public, stakeholders, and partners to provide input at key milestones.

-These alternatives studies and environmental evaluations are being funded with Transportation Expansion and Congestion Mitigation (TECM) funds as part of Governor Little’s Leading Idaho initiative.
+These studies are being funded with Transportation Expansion and Congestion Mitigation (TECM) funds as part of Governor Little’s Leading Idaho initiative.
 The program allows ITD to accelerate project timelines to address rapid growth and build critical infrastructure today that would otherwise take many years to fund and build.

 Funding for the future design and construction of these bridges will be determined based on project readiness and funding availability.
 For more information on the TECM program, visit itd.idaho.gov/funding.